lablup/beps/drafts/BEP-1013-GraphQL-schema-for-new-model-service.md

 ### ModelRevision

 A revision represents a specific version of a model service.
-Revision is immutable component.
+It contains session launch configs which is immutable.
 If you want to update certain value of revision, user must publish new revision

 #### Basic Fields
 - `id`: Unique identifier